University of Michigan Library

 We decided on a 230 character limit for summaries and 3 subject maximum + see more button for subjects to preserve vertical space.

-Outcomes of this project
+Immediate Outcomes of this project

 It is now immediately clear whether a book can be accessed online: